 Winter is a great time of year for indoor toddler activities.
 With so many great winter books and ideas, it’s easy to put together themed activities.
 This week we have already read The Gingerbread Baby and had fun with these Montessori inspired animal matching activities.
 Today we added The Mitten by Jan Brett to our learning space.

-Winter Toddler Activities
+Easy Winter Toddler Activities

-Lacing is always a great activity for young children.
-It helps their fine motor skills, hand muscles, hand eye coordination, concentration, and much more.
-Even if they have mastered the lacing it is still a great exercise to do and the kids really enjoy it.
-You can find this Mitten lacing card at 1+1+1=1.
+Lacing is always an excellent activity for young children.
+It helps their fine motor skills, hand muscles, hand-eye coordination, concentration, and much more.
+Even if they have mastered the lacing, it is still a great exercise to do, and the kids like it.

-If you have several toddler activities already organized and easy to set out, it makes your days flow so much easier.
+If you have several toddler activities already organized and easy to set out, it makes your days flow so much better.
 Not to mention you and your children will be learning, cuddling, and making memories.